 Hollywood’s Other ‘Open Secret’ Besides Harvey Weinstein: Preying on Young Boys

-“This is a place where adults have more direct and inappropriate connection with children than probably anywhere else in the world,” claimed former child actor Corey Feldman.
+‘This is a place where adults have more direct and inappropriate connection with children than probably anywhere else in the world,’ claimed former child actor Corey Feldman.

-Last week, former child actor Corey Feldman (Stand by Me, The Goonies) tweeted that he’d been asked for a statement about Harvey Weinstein’s sexual harassment and rape allegations.
+Last week, former child actor Corey Feldman (Stand by Me, The Goonies) tweeted that he’d been asked for a statement about Harvey Weinstein’s sexual-harassment and rape allegations.
 It makes sense, since he has spent years speaking out about sexual abuse in Hollywood—not of women, but of young men.
 He has long alleged that pedophilia is the worst problem in Hollywood and that it’s in part responsible for his best friend Corey Haim’s eventual death by drug overdose.

 Speaking to The Hollywood Reporter in 2016, Feldman said: “[Haim] had more direct abuse than I did.
 With me, there were some molestations, and it did come from several hands, so to speak, but with Corey, his was direct rape, whereas mine was not actual rape.
 And his also occurred when he was 11.
 My son is 11 now, and I can’t even begin to fathom the idea of something like that happening to him.
 It would destroy his whole being.
 As I look at my son, a sweet, innocent, 11-year-old boy and then try to put him in Corey Haim’s shoes, I go, ‘Oh my God—well of course he was erratic and not well-behaved on sets and things like that.’
 What more could we expect of him really?”

 He continued, “Everybody deals with things differently.
-I'm not able to name names.
+I’m not able to name names.
 People are frustrated, people are angry, they want to know how is this happening, and they want answers—and they turn to me and they say, ‘Why don’t you be a man and stand up and name names and stop hiding and being a coward?’
 I have to deal with that, which is not pleasant, especially given the fact that I would love to name names.
 I’d love to be the first to do it.
 But unfortunately California conveniently enough has a statute of limitations that prevents that from happening.
-Because if I were to go and mention anybody’s name I would be the one that would be in legal problems and I’m the one that would be sued.
+Because if I were to go and mention anybody’s name, I would be the one that would be in legal problems and I’m the one that would be sued.
 We should be talking to the district attorneys and the lawmakers in California, especially because this is where the entertainment industry is and this is a place where adults have more direct and inappropriate connection with children than probably anywhere else in the world.”

-Legal problems stemming from sexual harassment or assault allegations are a major issue in Hollywood, and contribute to a culture of silence.
+Legal problems stemming from sexual-harassment or -assault allegations are a major issue in Hollywood, and contribute to a culture of silence.
 Weinstein is alleged to have paid off at least eight of his accusers—on the condition that they agree to strict nondisclosure agreements to prevent their stories from going public.
-Furthermore, the movie mogul’s employment contract at The Weinstein Company reportedly protected him from being fired because of sexual harassment allegations.
+Furthermore, the movie mogul’s employment contract at The Weinstein Company reportedly protected him from being fired because of sexual-harassment allegations.

 Beyond the legal hurdles, Weinstein accuser Rose McGowan alleges that the actor Ben Affleck knew about his sometime employer’s predatory behavior and failed to speak up, while other A-listers Matt Damon and Russell Crowe were named by journalist Sharon Waxman as unwittingly helping to kill a New York Times exposé on Weinstein back in 2004.